Not an App

 The second reason is that suggestions can lead the child to writing a series of stories that can be incorporated into thematic books.
 The notion of books to be written can lead to even more writing.
 Monster Stories, for example, could be the book made from different stories a child writes about monsters.

 It is not difficult to think of topics to suggest to the creative writers.
 Monster stories is just one.
 Other topics could be: What would you do if you were a police officer?
 What would you wish for if you had three (or more) wishes?
-What would you do if you were magic?
+What would you do if you were magic, or invisible or Superman or Woman?
 Can you write a scary story?
 What is your favorite story that I have read to you?
 Can you write a story like that?
 And so on.
 Once the child begins seeing the possibilities, his or her own imagination will take over.

 Each page written can be accompanied by an illustration.
 Words on one page, picture on the next, then more words then more pictures.
 Words and pictures stapled together yield a book the child can read and share with others.